nussucommit/commIT-design/README.md

 ## Getting Started 🔧

 To get started running the project locally, please follow the steps below.
+And before contributing, please read our [contributing guidelines](CONTRIBUTING.md).

 First, clone the repository.